spacelab-ufsc/pcb-standard/README.md

 ## Overview

 The SpaceLab standard defines general rules for the PCB design, development process, documentation, and organization.
 It is necessary to follow these guidelines in new projects for compliance with older SpaceLab modules and hardware developments.
+Besides this requirement, the guidelines and standards herein included increase the quality of the design and documentation, which are essential for a successuful project and an educational oriented platform.

 ## Repositories